top of page

 Optometric Phototherapy

-Syntonics or optometric phototherapy, is the branch of ocular science dealing with the application of selected light frequencies through the eyes.
-It has been used clinically since the 1930's in the field of optometry with continued success in the treatment of visual dysfunctions, including strabismus (eye turns), amblyopia (lazy eye), focusing and convergence problems, learning disorders, and the after effects of stress and trauma (e.g: brain injury).
+Syntonics, also known as optometric phototherapy, is a branch of ocular science that involves the application of specific light frequencies through the eyes.
+This technique has been used clinically in optometry since the 1930s and has shown continued success in treating various visual dysfunctions.
+These include strabismus (crossed eyes), amblyopia (lazy eye), focusing and convergence issues, learning disorders, and the aftereffects of stress and trauma, such as brain injuries.

 Prism and Gait Evaluations

-Prism can be used to alleviate double vision due to binocular vision disorders, visual field defects, and visuospatial difficulties.
-Prisms added to eyeglasses bend light before it travels through the eye.
-The light is redirected to the right place on the retina in each eye, allowing the eyes to communicate more efficiently.
+Prism lenses can help alleviate double vision caused by binocular vision disorders, visual field defects, and visuospatial difficulties.
+These lenses are integrated into eyeglasses to bend light before it enters the eye.
+By redirecting light to the correct spot on the retina of each eye, prisms enable more effective communication between the eyes.
+Additionally, prisms can improve balance, restoring the connection between vision and posture.

 Visual Evoked Potential

-Visual evoked potentials (VEPs) are electrical signals generated by the visual cortex in response to visual stimulation.
-The VEP records signals via the electrodes that are placed on the midline of the occipital scalp at the back of the head.
-VEP's are used to quantify the functional integrity of the optic nerves, pathways to the visual cortex of the brain, and occipital cortex.
-Any abnormality that affects the visual pathways or visual cortex in the brain can affect the VEP.
+Visual evoked potentials (VEPs) are electrical signals the visual cortex produces in response to visual stimuli.
+Electrodes positioned along the midline of the occipital scalp at the back of the head record these signals.
+VEPs are utilized to assess the functional integrity of the optic nerves, the pathways leading to the visual cortex in the brain, and the occipital cortex itself.
+Any abnormalities affecting the visual pathways or the visual cortex can impact the VEP readings.

 GLVR Proudly Affiliates and Partners with: